← All Guides

 ASA 0-10% maximum

-If you're printing PETG or ABS with high cooling and getting delamination, reduce your fan speed first.
+If you are printing PETG or ABS with high fan speeds and seeing delamination, reduce cooling before touching anything else.

 Cause 4: Layer Height Too Large

-Each layer needs to be compressed into the previous one to bond properly.
-If your layer height is too large relative to your nozzle diameter, there isn't enough overlap for good adhesion.
+Each layer must compress into the previous one to bond properly.
+If layer height is too large relative to nozzle diameter, there is not enough overlap for good fusion.

 Cause 5: Wet Filament